 Examples of strategic initiatives include such ideas as creating or expanding new programs or new target markets, seeking strategic partnerships, building or expanding facilities, creating interdisciplinary programs, seeking to build a particular area of thought leadership or higher profile, etc. Activities such as routine hiring of faculty and staff, maintenance of programs, ongoing maintenance of the school's budget, and learner recruitment and enrollment management are normally considered operational, as they relate to the day-to-day routine in which all business schools participate.
-While operational activities are generally not included in the school's strategic plan, at times these routine activities may rise to the level of being strategic in nature when there is a definite strategic element.
+While operational activities may rise to the level of being strategic in nature when there is a definite strategic element.
 For example, an enrollment growth target of two percent annually may be routine, or, an enrollment growth that will be achieved by recruiting learners from underserved communities could be considered strategic.
 The line between operational and strategic activities usually depends on whether activities are considered routine and ongoing versus above and beyond normal for the school.